 At the heart of the strategic case for HS2 is the desire to address capacity constraints on the north-south rail links in England.
-The Government believed that even with the train improvements and enhancements that it had already budgeted for, the capacity issue - particularly on the West Coast Main Line - would unlikely improve going forward without major capacity interventions.
+In the strategic case, the Government found that even with the train improvements and enhancements that it had already budgeted for, the capacity issue - particularly on the West Coast Main Line - would unlikely improve going forward without major capacity interventions.

-The Government also believed that there were connectivity issues across the country, which relates to the volume and length of time for journeys between cities.
+The Government also found that there were connectivity issues across the country, which relates to the volume and length of time for journeys between cities.